useElven/react-vite/README.md

 All is based on [useElven](https://www.useelven.com) React tools.

 This is basically a starting point when you would want to use React + Vite.
-Check the vite.config.cjs file.
+Check the vite.config.js file.
 There is an important configuration to make it work.

 There will be more examples and documentations.